nodelike/portfolio/blogs/posts/gates-of-afterlife.md

-# Knocking at the gates of afterlife
+# Metaverse: The only afterlife that exists

 ## Mar 24, 2024

 <img style="margin: 20px 0; width: 100%;" src="assets/images/entropy.gif"></img>

-[The last question](https://users.ece.cmu.edu/~gamvrosi/thelastq.html) keeps me up at night.
+[The Last Question](https://users.ece.cmu.edu/~gamvrosi/thelastq.html) keeps me up at night.
 If death and disorder is fundamental, why are we here?

 Life seems to exist because Universe seems to be maximising entropy through free energy dissipation.
 Assembly theory also seems suggest that Universe is incresing the global net information density and entropy by increasing the local complexities through evolution and selection of the [objects](https://en.wikipedia.org/wiki/Mathematical_object) in the Universe.
-Ironcially the very thing that enables life to exist is also the killer of it.   ***Entropy.*** In order to perform useful work, or to create order, you're always creating more disorder somewhere else.
+Ironically the very thing that enables life to exist is also the killer of it.   ***Entropy.*** In order to perform useful work, or to create order, you're always creating more disorder somewhere else.
 There will come a point in the Universe when there is no more useful energy to do work and the Universe reaches thermodynamic equilibrium.
-[The end of times](https://en.wikipedia.org/wiki/Heat_death_of_the_Universe).
+[The End of times](https://en.wikipedia.org/wiki/Heat_death_of_the_Universe).

 This document is heavily inspired from [Outlasting the Universe](https://youtu.be/5UxUS6bPiT8) by David Klipping.
 In this document we discuss how living in [digital-Worlds/metaverse](https://en.wikipedia.org/wiki/Virtual_world) might really be the only way to outlast the heat death of the Universe and live a meaningfull life.